telerik/kendo-ui-core/docs/controls/charts/how-to/appearance/color-coded-bars.md

 title: Implement Color-Coded Ranges in Bars
 page_title: Implement Color-Coded Ranges in Bars | Kendo UI Charts
 description: "Learn how to implement color-coded ranges in bars when working with the Kendo UI Charts."
+previous_url: /controls/charts/how-to/color-coded-bars
 slug: howto_implementcolorcodedranges_inbars_charts
 ---

 # Implement Color-Coded Ranges in Bars

-Color ranges can be used to convey additional information, e.g. value composition.
-This is usually implemented through stacked bar series.
-However, if you wish to convey more flexibility, consider the chart below.
+Color ranges can be used to convey additional information&mdash;for example, value composition.

+This behavior is usually achieved through stacked bar series.
+However, if you need to convey more flexibility, consider the following Chart.

 **Figure 1.
 Color ranges in a Kendo UI Chart**

 ![Color-coded ranges](/controls/charts/how-to/images/color-coded-bars.png)

-You can implement this functionality by defining a [`series.visual`](/api/javascript/dataviz/ui/chart#configuration-series.visual) that draws the ranges dynamically.
+To implement this functionality, define a [`series.visual`](/api/javascript/dataviz/ui/chart#configuration-series.visual) that draws the ranges dynamically.
 Note that the visual remains in use until the next [`render` event](/api/javascript/dataviz/ui/chart#events-render).
 This allows you to update it asynchronously or in real-time.

 The example below demonstrates how to implement color-coded ranges (stripes) in bars when working with Kendo UI Charts.